TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design Specifications.md

 **Manufacturability and Assembly Constraint**

 Constraint: Component placement, footprints, and pad sizes shall comply with the capabilities and recommendations of the PCB manufacturer who will fabricate the PCB.
-These specifications come directly from PCBWay's PCB Capabilities \[PCBWay Capabilities\].
+These specifications come directly from PCBWay's PCB Capabilities \[4\].
 The PCB design shall pass KiCad's design rules checker (DRC).

 Rationale: Ensures the board can be reliably manufactured and assembled, reducing errors during soldering and inspection.
 Following manufacturer guidelines prevent issues such as solder bridging and component misalignment.